 When I am packaging my meals at home, I find it useful to write some notes on the outside of the Ziploc using a sharpie pen.
 I write the name of the dish, the number of calories it has, how much water it requires to rehydrate, and the number of grams of protein, fat, and fiber in each bag.
 This helps avoid those embarrassing days when you accidentally eat 60 grams of fiber!

-When it’s colder out, it helps to put the ziploc into a pot cozy when it is cooking to prevent the loss of too much heat.
-It’s easy to make your own cozy out of a postal envelop that is lined with bubble wrap and it’s very light weight.
+When it’s colder out, it helps to put the Ziploc into a pot cozy when it is cooking to prevent the loss of too much heat.
+It’s easy to make your own cozy out of a postal envelope that is lined with bubble wrap and it’s very light weight.

-Eating out of a ziploc can be a little challenging because you need a long spoon to reach into the bag.
-To do this, I use a extra long titanium spoon I bought at the Backpackinglight store that weighs a mere 0.40 oz, but any long handled spoon will do.
+Eating out of a Ziploc can be a little challenging because you need a long spoon to reach into the bag.
+To do this, I use an extra long titanium spoon that weighs a mere 0.40 oz, but any long-handled spoon will do.

 One problem with freezer bag cooking is that it can get very boring.
 So you need to be creative and try adding of lot of different spices to your meals.
 However, be careful what you add, because prepackaged spices and flavorings can contain a lot of salt or MSG.
 There are also a lot of free recipes on the web that you can try out.
-I also recommend that you purchase Sarah Svien’s book Freezer Bag Cooking: Trail Food Made Simple which contains an excellent set Freezer Bag Cooking recipes.
-It’s already a backpacking classic!
+Sarah (Svien) Kirkconnel’s book Freezer Bag Cooking: Trail Food Made Simple contains an excellent set Freezer Bag Cooking recipes.

 Most Popular Searches